Leading research in bilingualism shows that bilingual education is additive learning and not detrimental to the learning potential of students.

 The benefits of bilingual education

-In this video, school principal, Dominic Maher and expert on bilingual education, Thomas Mulhern explain the numerous benefits of learning in two languages.
+In this video, school principal, Dominic Maher and expert on bilingual education, Thomas Mulhern explain the numerous benefits of learning in two language.